What is Green Light?

 The Washington State Department of Transportation is currently selling transponders for $30 each.
 Upon purchase, the transponder becomes your property and you´re free to use it in any state´s weigh station preclearance system.
 For more information, contact Washington DOT at 1-888-877-8567.
 Who do I call if I have problems?

 If you need help in Oregon, contact the Green Light team:

 - A truck will get a red light signal on its transponder if the trucking company has an unsatisfactory safety rating.
 Green Light will also not preclear trucks operated by a company that is participating in the PRISM safety improvement program.
+Registration and Tax